-If you have a loved one who is unable to make decisions due to mental incapacity and, who has not previously made a Lasting Power of Attorney, we, at hpjv solicitors, can help you through the process of applying to the Court of Protection to put measures into place, by way of appointment of a “Deputy” to enable you, or another, to deal with your loved one’s affairs on their behalf.
+If you have a loved one who is unable to make decisions due to mental incapacity and, who has not previously made a Lasting Power of Attorney, we, at hpjv solicitors, can help you through the process of applying to the Court of Protection to appoint a “Deputy” to enable you, or another, to deal with your loved one’s affairs on their behalf.

 What is the role of a Court of Protection Deputy?